MachineLemonade/docs/v0.10/cli-airflow-configuration.md

 ```

 ## Usage
-Once you have filled out your settings, they will be added to your Airflow instance on `astro airflow start`.
+Once you have filled out your settings, they will be added to your Airflow instance on `astro dev start`.
 If you have any connections, pools, or variables with the same name as those defined in `settings.yaml`, those will be overwritten.

 ```
-$ astro-local airflow start
+$ astro dev start
 Sending build context to Docker daemon  24.58kB
-Step 1/1 : FROM astronomerinc/ap-airflow:0.7.5-1.9.0-onbuild
+Step 1/1 : FROM astronomerinc/ap-airflow:0.10.3-1.10.5-onbuild
 # Executing 5 build triggers
  ---> Using cache
  ---> Using cache